Conyers admits financial settlement with former staffer but denies misconduct

 "The resolution was not for millions of dollars, but rather for an amount that equated to a reasonable severance payment.
 There are statutory requirements of confidentiality that apply to both the employee and me regarding this matter," he said.
 "To the extent the House determines to look further at these issues, I will fully cooperate with an investigation."

-House Minority Leader Nancy Pelosi, D-Calif., as well as some other Democratic House members, said Tuesday that allegations against Conyers should be investigated by the House Ethics Committee.
+Later Tuesday, the House Ethics Committee said it had started an investigation into the allegations against Conyers, following calls from several Democrats in the chamber to do so.

-"As Members of Congress, we each have a responsibility to uphold the integrity of the House of Representatives and to ensure a climate of dignity and respect, with zero tolerance for harassment, discrimination, bullying or abuse," Pelosid said.
-"As I have said before, any credible allegation of sexual harassment must be investigated by the Ethics Committee."
+"The Committee is aware of public allegations that Representative John Conyers, Jr. may have engaged in sexual harassment of members of his staff, discriminated against certain staff on the basis of age, and used official resources for impermissible personal purposes," the committee's statement said in announcing its investigation.

-Rep. Jackie Speier, D-Calif., who revealed earlier this month that she had been sexually assaulted when she was in her 20s by the chief of staff she was an aide to, called the allegations against Conyers "serious" and called for an Ethics Committee probe "immediately."
+Several Democratic House members, including Minority Leader Nancy Pelosi, D-Calif., and Rep. Jackie Speier, D-Calif., who revealed earlier this month that she had been sexually assaulted when she was in her 20s by the chief of staff she was an aide to, had called on the committee to investigate Conyers.

 Earlier Tuesday, Conyers had denied, in comments to the Associated Press, having settled any sexual harassment complaints.